huntersteffner/candidatoopositor/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Developers:

+What The Boilerplate should be: We'll Cross That Bridge When We Get To It.

+Carlo Davila: Footer + Background

+Hunter Steffner:Navbar + Carousel